-Surprisingly, scenarios that incorporated combinations of the three risk categories increased the priority area by only 1.6% on average (0.08 – 2.52%) compared to the null scenario based solely on ecological value to species.
+Scenarios that incorporated combinations of the three risk categories increased the priority area by only 1.6% on average (0.08 – 2.52%) compared to the baseline scenario based solely on ecological value to species.
 Among single-risk scenarios, accommodating risks due to climate change velocity required the greatest increase in global protected area, compared to scenarios including only governance or land use intensification risks (Table S1).

 Scenarios shared many overlapping spatial priorities, which can be considered as reliably good investments in terms of both ecological value and risk management.
-Most notably, all 15 scenarios prioritized the same 8.5 million km2 (5.8% of global land area) (“no regrets” areas, Fig. 2), much of which was located in Canada, Kenya and Peru (Figure S4).
-There also was substantial overlap among the priorities across scenarios within Conservation International’s global biodiversity hotspots (Myers et al. 2000), but many high overlap areas lie either outside of (53.3%) or in small areas within hotspots (Figure S5).
+Most notably, all 15 non-baseline scenarios prioritized the same 8.5 million km2 (5.8% of global land area) (“no regrets” areas, Fig. 2), much of which was located in western South America and southeast Asia (Figure S4).
+There was also substantial overlap among the priorities across scenarios within Conservation International’s global biodiversity hotspots (Myers et al. 2000), but many high overlap areas lie either outside of (53.3%) or in small areas within hotspots (Figure S5).

 At the same time, risk scenarios elicited several prominent shifts in spatial priorities among areas varying in risk exposure (Fig. 3; Table S2).
-In some cases, high risks to protected areas in weakly-governed countries could be compensated by expanding protected areas in well-governed neighboring nations (Fig S6).
+In some cases, high risks to protected areas in weakly-governed countries could be compensated by expanding protected areas in well-governed neighboring countries (Fig S6).
 For example, challenges to the transborder conservation of the wide-ranging and IUCN-vulnerable caribou (Rangifer tarandus) due to weak governance in Russia (Table S3) were mitigated by increasing the land area protected by Finland from 16.2% to 36.4% (Fig. 4).
-High exposure to risks from land use change could be offset in a similar fashion, such as by protecting more land in Liberia (32% rather than 22.5% in null scenario) than in the agriculturally intensifying nation of Sierra Leone (Fig. 4).
-Likewise, climate-associated risks in Hungary and Serbia (Figure S3) might be tempered by protecting twice as much land (20.4% from 10.2% in null) in nearby Kosovo, which has lower predicted climate velocity (Fig. 4).
+High exposure to risks from land use change could be offset in a similar fashion, such as by protecting more land in Liberia (32% versus 22.5% in the baseline scenario) than in the agriculturally intensifying nation of Sierra Leone (Fig. 4).
+Likewise, climate-associated risks in Hungary and Serbia (Figure S3) might be tempered by protecting twice as much land (20.4% versus 10.2% in baseline) in nearby Kosovo, which has lower predicted climate velocity (Fig. 4).
 Addressing risks from extreme weather events (La Sorte et al. 2021) (Figures S7 – S9) also required shifting some priority areas to less climatically volatile locations.
+Combining both climate velocity and extreme weather events into one metric illustrates a somewhat smoothed response (Figures S10 - S12).